NIST SPECIAL PUBLICATION 1800-12B

 2. How to Use This Guide¶

-This NIST Cybersecurity Practice Guide demonstrates a standards-based reference design and provides users with the information they need to replicate the DPC example solution.
-This reference design is modular and can be deployed in whole or in parts.
+This NIST Cybersecurity Practice Guide demonstrates a standards-based reference design and provides users with the information they need to replicate the DPC example implementations.
+This reference design is modular and can be deployed in whole or in part.

 This guide contains three volumes:

 - NIST SP 1800-12B: Approach, Architecture, and Security Characteristics – what we built and why (you are here)

 - NIST SP 1800-12C: How-To Guides – instructions for building the example solution